contoweb/laravel-pdflib/readme.md

 In the configuration file, you can define which measure unit is used for positioning.
 You can choose between `mm` or `pt`.

-> **Note**: It may be confusing in the beginning, but PDFLib Y axis are measured from the bottom.
+> **Note**: It may be confusing in the beginning, but PDFlib Y axis are measured from the bottom.
 So position 0 0 is in the left bottom corner, not the left top corner.

 ### Write text